Bluefinger/bevy_rand/README.md

 Bevy Rand is a plugin to provide integration of `rand` ecosystem PRNGs in an ECS friendly way.
 It provides a set of wrapper component and resource types that allow for safe access to a PRNG for generating random numbers, giving features like reflection, serialization for free.
 And with these types, it becomes possible to have determinism with the usage of these integrated PRNGs in ways that work with multi-threading and also avoid pitfalls such as unstable query iteration order.

-## Prerequisites

-For a PRNG crate to be usable with Bevy Rand, at its minimum, it must implement `RngCore` and `SeedableRng` traits from `rand_core`, as well as `PartialEq`, `Clone`, and `Debug` traits.
-For reflection/serialization support, it should also implement `Serialize`/`Deserialize` traits from `serde`, though this can be disabled if one is not making use of reflection/serialization.
-As long as these traits are implemented, the PRNG can just be plugged in without an issue.

 ## Overview

 Games often use randomness as a core mechanic.
 For example, card games generate a random deck for each game and killing monsters in an RPG often rewards players with a random item.
 While randomness makes games more interesting and increases replayability, it also makes games harder to test and prevents advanced techniques such as [deterministic lockstep](https://gafferongames.com/post/deterministic_lockstep/).